 The purpose of the association's Hall of Fame is to honor outstanding deaf golfers and deaf golf leaders who have contributed exceptional service to the sport of golf in the regional area of this association.

 Section 2: Committee

-The Hall of Fame Committee shall consist of a Chairperson selected by the President, the Historian and at least five (5) Hall of Fame members, including at least one (1) past officer.
-The Chairperson shall select the five Hall of Fame members with the approval of the President.
-The Chairperson shall serve his position as long as he desires.
-However, the President shall use his authority to terminate the Chairperson’s term, if he deems it necessary, and appoint a new Chairperson.
+The Hall of Fame Committee shall consist of the Vice-President, the Historian and at least five (5) Hall of Fame members, including at least one (1) past officer.
+The Vice-President shall be the Chairperson and shall select at least five Hall of Fame members with the approval of the President.
 The term of the Committee members shall be unlimited.
 However, it shall be up to the discretion of the Chairperson to dismiss any Committee member, if deemed necessary, and replace him.
 The Chairperson shall fill vacancies, if any.